quocdat32461997/quocdat32461997/README.md

 🔭 Currently,
  - I am a Master student in Computer Science - Intelligent System at Uni. of Texas at Dallas, graduation exp.
 May 2022
- - Primary areas of interest: NLP/NLU/NLG, Un/self-supervised Learning, Graph NN, text/language data.
+ - Primary areas of interest: NLP/NLU/NLG, Graph NN, text/language data.
  - Recent activities:
    - AI Research Intern at Bibxy Team, Samsung Research America
    - AI Mentor at AIS to share AI knowledge and guide my mentees on NLP projects